X16Community/x16-smc/README.md

 Finally, the extended fuse value must be 0xFE to enable self-programming of the flash memory.
 The bootloader cannot work without this setting.

-# Initial programming of the SMC
+# Initial programming of the SMC with avrdude

-## General

 The initial programming of the SMC must be done with an external programmer.

-The bootloader may be built with the build.sh script.
-This outputs the file build/bootloader.hex.

-You may build the SMC firmware with the Arduino IDE as normal.

-Use the merge.sh script to concatenate the firmware file (x16-smc.ino.hex) and build/bootloader.hex.
-This will output the file build/firmware+bootloader.hex, which is the file you need to upload to the SMC.

-To make it a bit easier to find where the x16.smc.ino.hex file is stored in your file system, you may enable verbose output in the IDE.
-Go to Arduino/Preferences and tick the Show verbose output during compilation box.

-## Programming with avrdude utility

-The avrdude command line utility can be used on multiple platforms for the initial programming of the SMC.
+The avrdude command line utility is the recommended software tool to be used for programming.

 Example 1.
 Set fuses
 ```